OpenSlides/openslides-backend/docs/actions/user.merge_together.md

 ```

 ## Action
-The action is some kind of [[user.create]]: It creates a user and puts him in the place of all given
+The action is some kind of [user.create](user.create): It creates a user and puts him in the place of all given
 users (= users in `user_ids`) and finally, all given users are deleted.

 TODO: If actually implemented, this needs to be updated to remove the template fields.